qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 User Authentication ensures that a Qiy Node is only accessed by its rightfull owner.

-Most requests must be user authenticated using a signed token that can only be calculated using a [Qiy Node Credential][Definitions Qiy Node Credential] as described below.
+Most requests must be user authenticated using a signed token that can only be calculated using a [Qiy Node Credential] as described below.
 The token is passed in the 'Authorization-node-QTN'-header parameter, see for example [POST /FeedsEndpoint/{feedId}].

 ### Python

-In Python, the authorization header parameter can be calculated with the package 'pyOpenSSL'.
-Using a pem-file with the primary key of the Qiy Node it can be generated as follows:
+The authorization header parameter can be calculated with the package 'pyOpenSSL'.
+Using a pem-file with the primary key of the Qiy Node as generated with the code provided with [Qiy Node Credential] it can be generated as follows:

 ```
 from OpenSSL.crypto import sign